WinterProof™ Water System Antifreeze provides you with peace of mind:

 A drain valve installed on the waterline just above the lake’s high-water level will let you drain the line from the cottage to where the pipe enters the water, decreasing the chances of freezing and cracking over the winter.

-Keep your RV piping and waterlines safe through harsh Canadian winters with WinterProof™ All Purpose Water System Antifreeze and our BurstGuard™ Guarantee -50˚C. Follow these simple steps to avoid complications and costly repairs:
+Keep your RV piping and waterlines safe through winters with WINTERPROOF™ All Purpose Water System Antifreeze and our BURST GUARD™ Guarantee -100˚F. Follow these simple steps to avoid complications and costly repairs:

 Lower the trailer slightly with the jack to allow better water flow out of the tank.